SAP-archive/cloud-s4-sdk-pipeline/doc/pipeline/extensibility.md

 The map named `parameters` has the properties `script`, `originalStage`, `stageName`, and `config`.

 The method name `call`, its parameter `parameters` and the `return this` **may not be changed**.
-The `parameters.originalStage()` line calls the stage as it was implemented in the pipeline.
+The `parameters.originalStage.call()` line calls the stage as it was implemented in the pipeline.
 You can have custom code before and after the `originalStage`, or you can even chose to not call it and implement the whole stage yourself.

+**Breaking change**: In an older version of this document, the `.call` in `parameters.originalStage.call()` was omitted.
+This is not valid anymore in recent Jenkins versions.
+See [here](https://jenkins.io/redirect/pipeline-cps-method-mismatches) if you are interested in the details.

 One case where the extensibility can be used with high value and low risk is the `additionalTools` stage, which is part of the _third party check_.
 This stage does nothing in the Pipeline, its sole purpose is to be overwritten if you need to have custom third party tools in the pipeline.